FSharp.Control.TaskSeq

 See below for a full list of currently implemented functions.

-.
-On top of that, it adds support for working with tasks through let!
+The taskSeq computation expression can be used just like using seq.
+On top of that, it adds support for working with tasks through let! and

-looping over a normal or asynchronous sequence (one that implements IAsyncEnumerable<'T>'
+looping over a normal or asynchronous sequence (one that implements IAsyncEnumerable<'T>').
+You can use yield! and yield and there's support

 Examples